matthewyang204/NotepadEE/README.md

 You can download prebuilt Mac and Linux binaries in the Releases.

-Linux binaries are only AMD64
+Linux can run up to 3.1.0 if compiled from source, while it only has 3.0.0

 Mac binaries are not signed

-install-linux.sh can be downloaded to your Downloads folder and run
+install-linux.sh can be downloaded from the 3.0.0 source code to your Downloads folder and run
 ```
 sh ~/Downloads/install-linux.sh
 ```